JohnMellaley/unicorn_attractor/README.md

     - This page has all the Bugs and features you have created as well as your name and e-mail address at the top.

 * Bugs Page
-    - Displays all bugs created on one page with all there detials and status.
+    - Displays all bugs created on one page with all their details and status.

 * Add Bug Page
-    - This page allows you create you own Bug
+    - This page allows user create to a Bug

 * View Bug Page
     - Displays bug details on one page.